jamesplease/redux-resource/README.md

 #### Individual Resource Metadata

-The built-in metadata for individual resources is stored in each store slice as `resourceMeta`.
+The built-in metadata for individual resources is stored in each store slice as `meta`.
 This is an object, where each key is the ID of your object.

 The built-in metadata for each resource is below: